Find the Best Online Banks

 What to consider: The one fee that does exist on Chime is a $2.50 fee for out-of-network ATMs.
 Fortunately, with 38,000 ATMs available, this fee is easy to avoid.
 Another thing to keep in mind is that you don’t earn interest on their checking account, and interest on the savings account is just 0.01 percent.

-Best online bank for budgeting
+Our favorite online bank for budgeting

 What we like: Simple is designed to help consumers budget better.
 With Simple’s budgeting tools, you can specify how much your regular expenses are.
 Simple marks this money as necessary for those expenses.
 Then, it allocates money to savings categories created by users, like a vacation or a new pool.
 The money leftover is designated as safe-to-spend money.
 This makes it easy to know realistically how much money you have free to spend.